 2. Professor Slaven during his tenure was highly renowned nationally and statewide on the Michigan Bar Exam appeals receiving raving reviews from numerous and endless people who have successfully appealed their Michigan Bar Exam results before becoming a Judge.

-3. About one of Kal Boora's mentors, Joseph D. Slaven.
+3. About Kulwant S. Boora's mentor, Joseph D. Slaven.